Arnaroo/VX/README.md

    on a laptop, who need an *instantly responsive* viewer that doesn't lock up while a 23 GB BAM region cache warms.
-2. **Bioinformaticians and computational biologists** who want to *run* analyses against the data while looking at it — peak calling, GC content, coverage anomalies, alignment QC, variant density, Hi-C TAD boundaries, cross-track correlation — directly from the viewer, in the background, with file exports.
+2. **Bioinformaticians and computational biologists** who want to *run* analyses against the data while looking at it.
+Run peak calling, GC content, coverage anomalies, alignment QC, variant density, Hi-C TAD boundaries, cross-track correlation, directly from the viewer, in the background, with file exports.
-3. **AI / agentic-LLM users** who want a genome browser their agent can *see and control*: navigate the viewport, load files, screenshot tracks, run analyses, export regions, all through a structured tool catalogue.
+4. **AI / agentic-LLM users** who want a genome browser their agent can *see and control*: navigate the viewport, load files, screenshot tracks, run analyses, export regions, all through a structured tool catalogue.
-4. **Educators and figure-makers** who want a reproducible, scriptable, screenshot-and-record-ready viewer that produces publication-grade output (PNG, SVG, MP4 / WebM / GIF screen recordings) from a single binary.
+5. **Educators and figure-makers** who want a reproducible, scriptable, screenshot-and-record-ready viewer that produces publication-grade output (PNG, SVG, MP4 / WebM / GIF screen recordings) from a single binary.